Rauza Sharif: Muslim visitation

 The Urs celebration (death anniversary) of the Mujadid are held here for more than 300 years and are largely attended by Muslims from India, Pakistan, Afghanistan, Indonesia, Bangladesh and other Muslim countries.

-Author to mention Day/Month of the year when the urs is celebrated here.
+In 2023, Urs is being celebrated from September 13 to 15.

 Monument compound

 There are a number of other tombs in the compound mostly of the members of Shaikh Ahmad's house.
 The mausoleum is a fine building made of bricks partly overlaid with stone and marble.
 Close to it there is the mausoleum of Rati-ud-Din, an ancestor of the Mujadid.
 Not far here are the rauzas of Mujaddid’s sons Khawaja Muhammad Sadiq and Khwaja Muhammad Masum.
 The rauza of latter is some times called rauza chini on account of its excellent mosaic work.
 In its premises are many other graves of the members of the house of the said reformer and some members of the ruling family of Kabul.
 There is a grand mosque with a basement and a small tank for performing ablution before the prayers.
 The shrine has since been taken over by Government of India as a historic monument and regular employees have been kept here for its maintenance, up keep and care.

 By the side of the Rauza are the tombs of the Afghan Ruler, Shah Zaman and his Queen.